-This fascinating old photo from 1846 shows the Battle Monument on North Calvert, taken by John Plumbe who also took the earliest known photo of the White House.
-Explore the photo here!
+This fascinating old photo from 1846 shows the Battle Monument on North Calvert.
+It was taken by John Plumbe who also took the earliest known photo of the White House.
+See the incredible photo here!

-This fascinating old photo from 1846 shows the Battle Monument on North Calvert, taken by John Plumbe who also took the earliest known photo of the White House.
-Explore the photo here!
+This fascinating old photo from 1846 shows the Battle Monument on North Calvert.
+It was taken by John Plumbe who also took the earliest known photo of the White House.
+See the incredible photo here!

 President James K. Polk's visit to Baltimore in 1847 is a little-known event, but one that holds an important place in history.
 Read this article to learn more about the President's journey and the reception he received upon his arrival in Baltimore.